 - All students, regardless of their ACT math subscore, are required to take the ALEKS placement exam for math.

-Students without ACT scores will be required to take the COMPASS placement test to determine if they have the appropriate academic skills to successfully complete college level courses.
+Students without ACT scores will be required to take the ACCUPLACER placement test to determine if they have the appropriate academic skills to successfully complete college level courses.
 Depending on the results of this test, students may be required to take one or more prescribed courses.
 The following regulations regarding placement tests and course enrollment will apply:

-COMPASS testing is required of students whose ACT (SAT) scores are more than 3 years old, transfer students with no college level credit in English, non-degree seeking students before enrollment in English, and students with no ACT/SAT scores.
+ACCUPLACER testing is required of students whose ACT (SAT) scores are more than 3 years old, transfer students with no college level credit in English, non-degree seeking students before enrollment in English, and students with no ACT/SAT scores.

 ALEKS testing is required of transfer students with no college level credit in math, and non-degree seeking students before enrollment in a math course.